February to March 2023

 Braxted Park Rd, Nr Great Braxted, Essex CO5 0QB

-Image: 'Source' limited edition photographic print, signed and editioned by the artist.
-One of a series new prints inspired by found textures.
+Image: 'Source' limited edition photographic print, signed and editioned.
+One of a series of new prints inspired by found textures.

 The 'Source' series of prints will also be exhibited at The Affordable Art Fair, Battersea from 21-25 October 2015.

-A short video showcasing some of Maurice Blik's key external sculptures in the UK has been produced by film maker Clive A Martin.
-The video captures four of Maurice Blik's most significant commissions to date: 'Renaissance'; 'Behold'; 'At First Light'; and 'Second Breath'.
+A short video showcasing some of my external sculptures in the UK has been produced by film maker, Clive A Martin.
+The video captures four of my most significant commissions to date: 'Renaissance'; 'Behold'; 'At First Light'; and 'Second Breath'.
 View Maurice Blik video.